sanjay-ks23/Background-Subtraction-for-Moving-Object-detection/README.md

 # Background-Subtraction-for-Moving-Object-detection
 A high-performance Python implementation of the Embedded Background Subtraction (EBGS) algorithm for moving object detection, based on the 2021 paper.

-# Complete Technical Analysis of EBGS: A Full-Process Optimization-Based Background Subtraction Framework
+# Complete Technical Analysis of EBGS: A Full-Process Optimisation-Based Background Subtraction Framework

 ## Overview and Problem Statement

 The **Embedded Background Subtraction (EBGS)** paper addresses a critical challenge in computer vision: developing an efficient background subtraction algorithm that can run in real-time on resource-constrained embedded devices while maintaining high detection accuracy.
-The authors propose a **full-process optimization** approach that simultaneously optimizes all three components of background subtraction: background modeling, post-processing, and model updating.
+The authors propose a **full-process optimisation** approach that simultaneously optimises all three components of background subtraction: background modelling, post-processing, and model updating.

 ## Complete System Architecture and Flow

 ### Core Design Philosophy

-EBGS follows a **streamlined design methodology** with three key optimization principles:
+EBGS follows a **streamlined design methodology** with three key optimisation principles:

 1. **Computational Efficiency**: Minimize processing overhead across all stages
 2. **Memory Optimization**: Reduce memory footprint for embedded deployment